Azure-Samples/Remove-Unmanaged-Guests/README.md

 # Remove Unmanaged Azure AD Guests

-A command line multitenant app that allows admins to identify and reset the redemption of guests who have redeemed their B2B invitations with unmanaged (aka viral) Azure AD accounts.
+A command line multitenant app that allows admins to identify and reset the redemption status of guests who have redeemed their B2B invitations with unmanaged (aka viral) Azure AD accounts.
 This app can run in report-only mode and/or automatically reset the redemption status of these accounts.
-If Email OTP is enabled, they will not be able to redeem with the same unmanaged accounts.
+If Email OTP is enabled, these guests will not be able to redeem with the same unmanaged Azure AD accounts.

 ## Getting Started